Bolted, Riveted and Welded Joints Study Notes for GATE Mechanical Exam

 Welding joint subjected to bending moment:

-A cantilever beam having rectangular cross-section welded by two fillet welds W1 and W2 as shown in figure below:
+A cantilever beam having a rectangular cross-section welded by two fillet welds W1 and W2 as shown in the figure below:

-The eccentric force P can be substituted by an equal and similarly directed force (P) acting through the center of gravity (G) along with a couple is given by:
+The eccentric force P can be substituted by an equal and similarly directed force (P) acting through the centre of gravity (G) along with a couple given by:

 Welding joint subjected to torsional moment: